Architeuthis-Flux/Jumperless/JumperlessNano/README.md

 ```

-# Part 3 - Controlling the Crosspoint Switches
+# Controlling the Crosspoint Switches

 ## What crosspoint switches crave